Kikobeats/http-compression/README.md

 #### level

-Type: `Number`<br>
+Type: `object`<br>
-Default: `-1`
+Default: `{ brotli: 1, gzip: 1 }`

 The compression effort/level/quality setting, used by both Gzip and Brotli.
-The scale ranges from 1 to 11, where lower values are faster and higher values produce smaller output.
-The default value of `-1` uses the default compression level as defined by Gzip (6) and Brotli (6).
+The scale range is:

+- brotli: from 0 to 11.
+- gzip: from -1 to 9.

+The library uses uses the most efficiency level by default determined by a [benchmark](bencharmk/index.mjs).

 #### brotli